zaritskylab/TNBC-SPATIAL-CHROMATIN-COMPACTION/README.md

 │   ├── analysis_paper_result_reproduce/  # Contains both main and supplementary figure notebooks
 │   └── usage_example/                    # Contains runnable examples demonstrating how to use the main components of the pipeline
 │
-├── sbatch/                               # Slurm job submission scripts for running tasks on the cluster ├── utils/                                # Helper functions used across the pipeline ├── pyproject.toml
+├── sbatch/                               # SLURM job submission scripts for running tasks on HPC clusters ├── utils/                                # Helper functions used across the pipeline ├── pyproject.toml
 └── environment.yml